Everything you need to know about stenciling

 .

 Masking tape is needed to hold your stencil in place.
-For that reason, a low grade is all that’s really needed.
+For this reason, a lower grade masking tape is all that’s really needed.

 (Lunch window sign tutorial is HERE)